gadicc/wmd/README.md

 ## FAQ

+* **Why just Digital Ocena and GitHub?**

+WMD was developed internally for our own use, and this is what we use.
+However, later we decided to make the design more modular, the above are now both individually packaged plugins, and it should be able to make a plugin for almost anything (Amazon, BitBucket, etc).

 * **Why run in Meteor and send full source rather than bundling?**

 Quicker redeploy times.
 A bundle on our big project takes 27s